dacker-team/pyganalytics/README.rst

 Go to the Credentials for your project and create New credentials > OAuth client ID > of type Other.
 In the list of your OAuth 2.0 client IDs click Download JSON for the Client ID you just created.
 Save the file as client_secrets.json.

-2) Be sure that you have set environment variables with path to client_secrets.json file (by default ./):
-Set a path where pyspreadsheet will store Google Credentials (by default ./)
+2) Be sure that you have set environment variables with path to client_secrets.json file (by default ./)  and a path where pyspreadsheet will store Google Credentials (by default ./)

 ::